Cacerolazo: Chile

-Cacerolazos began in Chile in 1971 in protest at food shortages during the Salvador Allende administration, with the empty pots symbolising the difficulties of households in obtaining enough food to feed families.
-They were initially led and driven by women, representing household economic stresses as distinct from the industrial protests representing business relating financial stresses.
+Cacerolazos began in Chile in 1971 in protest of food shortages during the Salvador Allende administration, with the empty pots symbolising the difficulties of households in obtaining enough food to feed families.
+They were initially led and driven by women, representing household economic stresses as distinct from the industrial protests representing business-related financial stresses.
 By 1973 they had become commonplace as protests against the administration intensified amid increasing shortages.
 After Augusto Pinochet seized power in 1973 cacerolazos disappeared for a time until the economic crisis of 1982-83 set in.
 Thereafter cacerolazos continued up until the Pinochet regime lost a plebiscite in 1988 that put him out of office two years later.

 Cacerolazos were organized in 2011 for two different reasons.
 On May 15 there was pot-banging in several cities in protest of the HidroAysén dam project.
 Then in August there were two cacerolazos across the country in support of student protests, the first on August 4 and a second one on August 8.

-On November 18 there was another cacerolazo because of the murder of a Mapuche farmer, Camilo Catrillanca, under the fault of Chile's anti-terrorist police unit "Comando Jungla" (Jungle Command) in the community of Temucuicui, in Chile's Araucania Region on November 14.
+On November 18 there was another cacerolazo because of the murder of a Mapuche farmer, Camilo Catrillanca, at the hands of Chile's anti-terrorist police unit "Comando Jungla" (Jungle Command) in the community of Temucuicui, in Chile's Araucania Region on November 14.
 He was working with his tractor near his home when he was shot in the back of his head; 5 other people resulted injured.

-After October 18, 2019 cacerolazos were organized during the protests originally motivated by the Santiago Subway company increase on the price of the metro ticket (see 2019 Chilean protests).
+After October 18, 2019, cacerolazos were organized during the protests originally motivated by the Santiago Subway company increase in the price of the metro ticket (see 2019 Chilean protests).

 Ecuador

 A cacerolazo in Quito, Ecuador occurred on October 12 during the 2019 Ecuadorian protests in spite of (or because of) a government-mandated curfew.
 Both sides claimed that the cacerolazo had been organized by them to support their cause.
-The following day, indigenous peoples met with the Moreno government for a dialog and the protests were resolved.
+The following day, indigenous peoples met with the Moreno government for a dialogue and the protests were resolved.